 So here’s where we take the blog you’ve built so far and ensure it’s lightning fast with some of the best tools for bloggers.
 Which will benefit both your ranking in Google search and keeping visitors on your

-Why?
-Because Google uses page speed when factoring your blog’s ranking.
-And secondly, there are plenty of studies that show that slower sites result in more visitors abandoning a webpage.
+Secondly, there are plenty of studies that show that slower sites result in more visitors abandoning a webpage.
 And why decreasing page load time can drastically increase conversions.

 But how do you know how fast your blog is?
 Well, first you should get an overview and comparison of the top 5 website speed tests.
 This guide will give you an idea how website speed tests can differ and what to look out for.

-Some of the most popular ones are:
+Some of the most popular and best tools for bloggers to test their website speed are:

-But eventually, you might need some help with coming up with ideas.
-Here are some amazing resources to help squeeze out some ideas when you find yourself stuck:
+But eventually, you’ll need some help with coming up with ideas.
+So here are some of the best tools for bloggers and resources.
+That will help you squeeze out some ideas when you find yourself stuck: